Diocese of Greensburg

-The Diocese of Greensburg (Dioecesis Greensburgensis) is a Latin Church diocese of the Catholic Church in Western Pennsylvania in the United States.
-It is a suffragan diocese of the metropolitan Archdiocese of Philadelphia.

-The mother church of the Diocese of Greensburg is Blessed Sacrament Cathedral in Greensburg.
-The diocese was founded on March 10, 1951.
-As of 2025, its bishop is Larry J. Kulick.
+The Diocese of Greensburg (Dioecesis Greensburgensis) is a diocese of the Catholic Church in western Pennsylvania in the United States.
+Erected in 1951, it is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Philadelphia.
+The mother church is Blessed Sacrament Cathedral in Greensburg.
+The bishop is Larry J. Kulick.

 Territory

-The Diocese of Greensburg is centered in Greensburg, with 78 parishes in Armstrong, Fayette, Indiana, and Westmoreland counties.
+The Diocese of Greensburg is centered in Greensburg, with parishes in Armstrong, Fayette, Indiana, and Westmoreland counties.

 History

 1700 to 1800

 Unlike the other British colonies in America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
 However, the colony did require any Catholics seeing public office to take an oath to Protestantism.

 In 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.
 That same year, a small group of Catholic families bought property in Greensburg for the first Catholic church in the city.

 In 1790, Theodore Brouwers purchased land near present-day Latrobe to create the first parish in Pennsylvania west of the Allegheny Mountains.
 It was initially called Sportsman's Hall Parish after the name of the land tract, but was soon renamed as Saint Vincent parish.